Joelrtharakan/Cybersecurity-Threat-Intelligence-Analyzer-2.0/README.md

 The Cybersecurity Threat Intelligence Analyzer is an end-to-end solution for processing, analyzing, and visualizing large-scale cybersecurity threat data.
 It combines:

 - **Big Data Processing**: MongoDB for efficient storage and retrieval of millions of URLs
-- **Machine Learning**: Gradient Boosting Classifier for threat detection with 90%+ accuracy
+- **Machine Learning**: BERT (Bidirectional Encoder Representations from Transformers) model for threat detection with 90.8% accuracy
 - **Real-time Analytics**: MapReduce aggregations for threat pattern analysis
 - **Interactive Dashboards**: Flask-based web interfaces with Plotly visualizations
 - **Anomaly Detection**: Statistical analysis using z-scores for outlier identification